Classical Sheet Music for String Musicians

 - Basso Capriccioso (Bass Solo), composed and edited by Anthony Stoops

-- Rondo (Cello Octet), composed by Antonin and edited by Valter Dešpalj
+- Sinfonia a tre (Cello Trio), composed by Alessandro Stradella and edited by Valter Dešpalj

-- The Man I Love (Cello Octet), composed by George Gershwin and edited by Valter Dešpalj
+- Concerto in A minor (Cello Quartet), composed by Joseph Bodin de Boismortier and edited by Valter Dešpalj

-- Dvork Four Songs (Viola Solo), composed by Antonin Dvorak and edited by Bernard Zaslav
+- Four Songs (Viola Solo), composed by Antonin Dvorák and edited by Bernard Zaslav

-- Dvork Slavonic Dance No. 1 (Viola Solo), composed by Antonin Dvork and edited by Bernard Zaslav
+- Slavonic Dance No. 1 (Viola Solo), composed by Antonin Dvorák and edited by Bernard Zaslav

 - Don Juan (Violin Orchestral Part), composed by Richard Strauss and edited by Jorja Fleezanis